Residential Fridges In Boondocking RVs - Updated Summer 2017

 3165Wh / 12V = 264Ah

-- The EnergyGuide figure of 312kWh/year (855Wh/day) is optimistic compared to our actual-use (897Wh/day), but not unreasonable considering our frequent door-openings.
+- The EnergyGuide figure of 312kWh/year (855Wh/day) is a little optimistic compared to our actual-use (897Wh/day) in MILD weather, but considering our frequent door-openings it seems sensible.

-- Our fridge apparently runs on a 45% duty cycle in these conditions, meaning it’s on for about 27 minutes out of every hour.
-This is relevant because of inverter power usage: For 33 minutes of each hour, the inverter can go into search mode and only consume 7W, instead of the 30W it would be using otherwise.
-This adds up to a big power savings.
+- Our fridge apparently runs on a 45% duty cycle in mild conditions, meaning it’s on for about 27 minutes out of every hour.
+This is relevant because the inverter must be left on 24/7, but the fridge only needs it for 33 minutes of each hour.
+Our inverter can go into search mode and only consume 7W, instead of idling at 30W, which adds up to a big power savings.
+If you are going to run a resi fridge on solar, your inverter needs to have "sleep" or "search" mode to avoid a lot of wasted energy.

 A SMALLER SETUP